nuscien/trivial/Core/README.md

 using Trivial.Tasks;
 ```

-### Debound
+### Hit task

+You can create a task controller to manage when a handler shoud be raised.

+- `HitTask.Debound`:
   You may request to call a specific action several times in a short time but only the last one should be processed and previous ones should be ignored.
   A sample is real-time search suggestion.
+- `HitTask.Throttle`:
+  You may want to request to call an action only once in a short time even if you request to call several times.
+  A sample is the submit button in a form.
+- `HitTask.Times`:
+  You can define an action can be only processed only when request to call in the specific times range and others will be ignored.
+  A sample is double click.
+- `HitTask.Multiple`:
+  A handler to process for the specific times and the state will be reset after a while.

+Following is an example for debound.

 ```csharp
 // An action you need to process.